pnp/powershell/documentation/Get-PnPTerm.md

 ```

 ### -TermStore
-Term store to check; if not specified the default term store is used.
+Term store to use; if not specified the default term store is used.

 ```yaml
 Type: GenericObjectNameIdPipeBind<TermStore>